Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 Though this is by no means a necessary conclusion, the further developments of Kant's philosophy of History lend considerable force to Schweitzer's criticism.[^ka-9] For Peace which the categorical imperative had commanded as humanity's duty, is suddenly revealed as the objective principle of historical events.
 The moral law realizes itself not through the determination of the will, but as an aspect of a hidden plan of nature.
 Men's volition can assist in producing the inevitable, but in its absence humanity would still be forced to achieve harmony "albeit with much inconvenience".[^ka-10] Freedom appears as but a mode of causality, peace as the consequence of an immanent inexorability, harmony as an emanation of nature's mechanism.

 [^ka-7]: Since phenomena obey natural laws Schweitzer op. cit., p.
-186 et. seq.
+186 et seq.
 [^ka-8]: See post for discussion of this point.
 [^ka-9]: See ante for discussion of this point.
 History is not a task but contains a guarantee for the realization of the moral law.
 This aspect of Kant's philosophy parallels Toynbee's dilemma, the attempt to wrest certainty from the fatedness of life, the endeavor to conjure phenomena to escape the transitoriness of existence.[^ka-11]